N.Korea fires missile, flies warplanes near border as South imposes sanctions | Law-Order

 North Korea's military issued a statement via state media KCNA on early Friday that it took "strong military countermeasures," over South Korea's artillery fire on Thursday.
 South Korea's NSC said the firing was a "regular, legitimate" exercise.

 The U.S. Indo-Pacific Command said it was aware of the latest missile launch and "it does not pose an immediate threat to U.S. personnel or territory, or to our allies."
-FLARING TENSION
+Japan's Chief Cabinet Secretary Hirokazu Matsuno said the North's repeated missiles tests were "absolutely unacceptable," and his country would "drastically strengthen" its defence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)